Laravel-Backpack/docs/5.x/crud-fields-javascript-api.md

-# CrudFields JavaScript API
+# CrudFields JavaScript Library

 ---

 <a name="about"></a>
 ## About

 If you need to add custom interactions (if field is X then do Y), we have just the thing for you.
-You can easily add custom interactions, using our **CrudField JavaScript API**.
+You can easily add custom interactions, using our **CrudField JavaScript Library**.
 It's already loaded on our Create / Update pages, in the global `crud` object, and it makes it dead-simple to select a field - `crud.field('title')` - using a syntax that's very familiar to our PHP syntax, then do the most common things on it.

 <a name="syntax"></a>
 ## Syntax

-Here's everything our **CrudField JavaScript API** provides:
+Here's everything our **CrudField JavaScript Library** provides:
 - selectors:
     - `crud.field('title')` -> returns the `CrudField` object for a field with the name `title`;
     - `crud.field('testimonials').subfield('text')` -> returns the `CrudField` for the `text` subfield within the `testimonials` repeatable field;